Skyscanner's flight emissions information is now powered by Travalyst.

 Why use the Travel Impact Model?

 The TIM was not designed to be unique in the industry.
-In fact, the industry has so many different models for calculating aviation emissions that it can often be confusing for travelers and frustrating for airlines when they see different numbers across different sources.
+In fact, the industry has so many different models for calculating aviation emissions that it can often be confusing for travelers and frustrating for airlines when they receive conflicting data from several sources.
 What TIM aims to do is help unify many models and increase transparency, as well as to make the data free and open source so it can be adopted widely.